 - When should you bring in outsourced accounting support?
 Wait to hire service providers like us to handle your taxes, valuation, and bookkeeping until after you've either raised a round of funding or are generating revenue.

+Be very clear on what problem you are trying to solve.
 Know that seed round funding, not your A round, is for building your prototype.
 Then talk to potential customers early on to learn:

 - What they want